UNIVERSE-HPC/course-material/high_performance_computing/hpc_mpi/08_communication_patterns.md

       url: https://southampton-rsg-training.github.io/dirac-intro-to-mpi/
       image: https://southampton-rsg-training.github.io/dirac-intro-to-mpi/assets/img/home-logo.png
       license: CC-BY-4.0
+learningOutcomes:
+  - Learn and understand common communication patterns in MPI programs.
+  - Determine what communication pattern you should use for your own MPI applications.

 ---

 We have now come across the basic building blocks we need to create an MPI application.